 Paul and his wife Leslie live in Midway where they enjoy the pace of small town life and participate in the many outdoor activities found close by.

 Margareta and her family have been part of Youthlinc since 2006.
 They have sponsored a student every year since then.
 Both her daughters have been part of the Service Year.
 One daughter was an Assistant Team Leader and the other was our Utah Young Humanitarian in 2010.
 In 2015, Margareta served as a mentor on a Nepal Service Year team.
 Margareta has been our Auction Chair for the Benefit (maybe the hardest job) for several years.
-She has been a Young Humanitarian Award application judge every year since 2011.
+She served as a Young Humanitarian Award application judge 2011-2016.

 She has traveled widely to do service related to her field of architecture since she was a college student.
-She is also Millcreek Rotary Club Community Service Chair, organizing the refugee family mentoring initiative.
+She is also the current Millcreek Rotary Club President, organizing the refugee family mentoring initiative.
 Her family has been involved in refugee family mentoring.

 Judy Zone has worked with youth all her life, as a secondary and college educator.
 She founded Youthlinc in 1999, and served as Executive Director for 17 years.